jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Looking Up at Philosophy - We develop with new tools and philosophys

-This book's illustration is a regular person standing on Main Street-a single person in civilization.
+This book's illustration is a regular person standing on Main Street—a single person in civilization.
 His or her job is to do what's best for themselves, and help society prosper.
-She's looking up for guidance and sees two options—heroes and villains.
+The regular person is looking up for guidance and sees two options—heroes and villains.
 In the sky high above is the mythical "player god" whose ultimately the one making the decisions.
 Will the player god act to benefit society or to benefit himself?

 ILLUSTRATION